ant-media/ant-media-documentation/docs/guides/installing-on-linux/setting-up-ssl.md

 -   If everything is set up properly, you can access the server via **http://{DOMAIN_NAME}:5443**

-If you disable a service that binds to 80 port such as Apache Web Server, enable it again.
+If you disabled a service that binds to port 80 such as Apache Web Server, enable it again.

 ```shell
 sudo service apache2 start